 In my blog, “Contemplate This,” I share inspiring and thought-provoking insights in support of our journey toward inner peace, awakening, and true fulfillment as modern humans tangled in the complexity of life.

 I enjoy speaking publicly on a variety of subjects related to spirituality, psychology, nondual wisdom, mindfulness, meditation, and well-being.
-Past events have included presentations and panel participation at SAND Conference, National Hartford Center for Gerontology Nursing Excellence Conference, Contra Costa Child Care Council Conference, Nondual Wisdom and Psychology Conference and Salons, UCSF Medical Center, John F. Kennedy University, and Rotary Club.
+Past events have included presentations and panel participation at SAND Conference, John Muir Health, UCSF Medical Center, National Hartford Center for Gerontology Nursing Excellence Conference, Contra Costa Child Care Council Conference, Nondual Wisdom and Psychology Conference and Salons, John F. Kennedy University, and Rotary Club.

 Consciousness Studies, Neuroscience, East-West Psychology, Mind-Body Medicine, Contemplative Practices, Eastern and Western Philosophy, Nondual Psychotherapy, Integral Psychology, Eastern Spiritual Traditions, Quantum Physics.